hesamzia/SMS-SRL-Verification/README.md

 - [ ] Add licenses and authors
 - [ ] Trim too long SMS
 - [X] Fix SMS list and counts for last month
+- [X] Add pie chart
+- [ ] Remove the extra files from bootstrap and ...
 This is a project for training python, Flask, Git and github, Codeium.
 This project is one of MR. jadi mirmirani’s course named “sms verify with db and answer”.